 Checking off the Enrollment Experience

 In partnership with Fresno State University, a Hispanic Serving Institution (HSI), ideas42 set out to improve the enrollment experience for transfer students.
-We found that many transfer students lacked personalized guidance, experienced frequent administrative roadblocks, and struggled to navigate a maze of unclear and conflicting information.
+Our work focused on making enrollment as clear and easy as possible for incoming transfer students.

 Our Approach

-To address these challenges, we focused on redesigning the Transfer Enrollment Checklist and associated enrollment communications.
-These changes streamlined the process and provided clear and comprehensive guidance to enrolling students, including actionable instructions, deadlines, and contact information.
-This redesign involved outlining each enrollment step clearly, with actionable instructions, deadlines and contact information so students knew where to go if they had questions.
+ideas42 and Fresno State redesigned Fresno State's Transfer Enrollment Checklist and associated enrollment communications.
+We aimed to streamline the enrollment process and provide clear and comprehensive guidance to enrolling students.
+Our new checklist and communications included actionable enrollment instructions, deadlines, and contact information so students knew where to go if they had questions.

 To make sure students viewed the revised checklist and took action, we highlighted it in enrollment emails.
 Our emails were designed to leverage key behavioral principles to increase engagement: